What you need to know before purchasing

 The glass inside my stove regularly turns black, why is this?

-If installation is carried out correctly and the correct combustion materials are used (pellets or wood), the combustion residues are dispersed via the flue and the stove or fireplace glass should not be subject to any type of encrustation, besides light ash residue.
-Your local technician will be able to identify the precise cause, should dirt build up more frequently on the glass.
+If the installation of the product, the flue connection, as well as the chimney flue, has been done correctly (according to the guidelines provided in the product manual) and the correct combustion materials are used (pellets or wood), the combustion residues are dispersed via the flue and the stove or fireplace glass should not be subject to any type of encrustation, besides light ash residue.
+A local technician will be able to identify the precise cause, should dirt build up more frequently on the glass.